Student Stories: Rocio S. Becerril

 “I worked very hard in high school to obtain good grades.
 I received numerous private scholarships throughout my education.
 My very first scholarship was from Subway for $500, which was actually through a project our English teacher at Wheaton Warrenville South High School made us do.
 From there on I obtained scholarships from the National Society of Hispanic MBAs, the Hispanic Scholarship Fund, the DuPage County Bar Association and the Hispanic Congressional Caucus, to name a few.
 During law school, I remember applying to over 13 scholarships in a single semester!
 But by working full-time, going to school and receiving these private scholarships, I was able to graduate with no debt.
 If I can do it, so can you!”

-Most recently, Becerril has been active in her community offering free immigration presentations on the subject, “What to do in case Immigration and Customs Enforcement (ICE) shows up on your door,” and was featured in the Daily Herald about a presentation she made.
+Becerril has been active in her community offering free immigration presentations on the subject, “What to do in case Immigration and Customs Enforcement (ICE) shows up on your door,” and was featured in the Daily Herald about a presentation she made.

 Similarly, Becerril participated in Univision Chicago’s phone bank answering questions from the community about raids and was interviewed by Telemundo Chicago about the rights that people have once they encounter immigration and customs enforcement and are here undocumented.
 She has been recognized every year since 2019 by Attorney and Practice Magazine on its “Top 10 Immigration Law Attorneys in Illinois” list.
-Finally, for the fiscal year 2019-2020, she was the vice chair for the Immigration Committee for the DuPage County Bar Association, and she became chair in 2020-2021.
+For the fiscal year 2019-2020, she was the vice chair for the Immigration Committee for the DuPage County Bar Association, and she became chair in 2020-2021.

 Becerril ultimately would like to teach, perhaps after she retires.
 She considers College of DuPage the best decision anyone can make.